 mask must be almost dry, which means she’s probably more

 interested in peeling than talking right now.
-That will change
+That will

 once she hears my news.